noobyzy/FedZO/README.md

 -----------------------------------------------------------------------------------------------
 Black-box aderversarial attack experiments for  [Communication-Efficient Stochastic Zeroth-Order Optimization for Federated Learning](https://arxiv.org/abs/2201.09531).

-For detailed information, please refer to the paper.
+For detailed information and results, please refer to the paper.

-## Requirments
+## Requirements
 The environment for this experiment is
 * Python 3.8.5
 * Pytorch